 Ventilation (To Avoiding Sweating)

-This suit, my suit of choice, is the DSG Avid suit – brand new for the 2020/21 ice fishing season and loaded with all the best features you can find on the market.
+This suit, my suit of choice, is the DSG Avid suit – and it’s loaded with all the best features you can find on the market (plus I tested it out in the most extreme conditions last year).

 PREMIUM FEATURES OF THE AVID ICE SUIT